OceanParcels/Lagrangian_diags/README.md

 5. Create an additional pull request to add your feature branch to the original repository

+## Style guide
+All python code should be written following the PEP8 style guide as closely as possible.
+Functions should be implemented following the numpy doctstring convention, and - to enable a good documentation - should contain the following sections:
+- Short Summary (one line information what function does)
+- Parameters
+- Returns
+- Extended Summary (more detailed information on what function does, could include mathematical equations)
+- See Also (similar diagnostics, alternative methods for same disgnostic)
+- Notes (information on when (not) to use the function)
+- References (literature where method is introduced)
+- Examples (refer to notebook and give minimum example)

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->